Emergency care in San Jose, California

 When you are experiencing a medical emergency, Good Samaritan Hospital offers expert critical care.
 Our emergency room (ER) is open 24/7 and equipped to treat a wide range of conditions and injuries.
 From heart attacks to broken bones, you can trust our emergency medical staff to be there for you.

 If you are experiencing a medical emergency, call 911 immediately.

-To help make your experience in our ER the best it can be, we have access to an on-site pharmacy, lab services, blood bank, and diagnostic imaging service.
-Good Samaritan Hospital is fully equipped to handle your medical and emergency needs with caring and qualified hands.
+To help make your experience in our ER the best it can be, we provide access to an on-site pharmacy, lab services, blood bank and diagnostic imaging services.

-We know that children and their parents can be especially nervous and anxious when in the ER.
-That's why we have an onsite neonatal intensive care unit (NICU), inpatient pediatric care, pediatric intensive care unit (PICU), and children's surgery center with ER nurses certified in pediatric advanced life support and specially trained to care for children.
+We know children and their parents can be especially nervous and anxious when in the ER.
+That is why we have a neonatal intensive care unit (NICU), inpatient pediatric care and pediatric intensive care unit (PICU).
+Our ER also employs nurses in these departments who are certified in pediatric advanced life support and specially trained to care for children.

 Air support transportation

 We are equipped to transport patients through air support from the surrounding counties.
 Our air ambulance is a county-designated STEMI receiving center, which qualifies us to treat STEMI heart attacks quickly.
 Additionally, our neuroscience team and neuro-interventional radiology team provides treatment for stroke patients transported by air from surrounding counties.